umd-lib/staffdirectory-ldap/README.md

 The following file is used to configure the application.

-### ldap.properties
+### config.properties

-A properties file for specifying the LDAP connection information.
+A properties file for specifying application configuration, including:

+* the LDAP connection information
+* the Google Sheets API credentials
+* the Google Sheets document to retrive

-A sample "ldap.properties.example" file has been included in this repository.
+A sample "config.properties.example" file has been included in this repository.

-Copy the "ldap.properties.example" to "ldap.properties" and fill in the appropriate values.
+Copy the "config.properties.example" to "config.properties" and fill in the appropriate values.

 ## Running the application